 (This appendix does not form an integral part of this Recommendation.)

-{Editor's note (2013-10 meeting): work on H.248.SEPLINK would imply replacement of the reference to the sepplink property "tcpecc package (clause 9)".}

 IV.1 Overview

 The tcpecc package (clause 9) defines an augmented TCP bearer connection control to the base package (tcpbcc, clause 8).
-The effect of each individual package property is illustrated in clauses IV.3 (property tcpecc/sepplink) and IV.4 (property tcpecc/ori).
-Clause IV.5 describes examples of combined usage of both properties.
+The effect of each individual package capability is illustrated in clauses IV.3 ([ITU-T H.248.SEPLINK] property seplink/linktopo applied on TCP) and IV.4 (property tcpecc/ori).
+Clause IV.5 describes examples of combined usage of both capabilities.

 The illustrated use cases are some examples.
 An exhaustive consideration of all possible combinations is out of scope.